 This helps to keep water out because if it was angled at any degree backward or forwards, water would be able to get into the tubing more easily.
 While it may seem like perfect common sense, it’s also imperative that you remember to keep the mouthpiece in your mouth.

 Don’t let the beautiful and wonderous distractions of what you’re seeing and experiencing under the water let you forget that.

 Dry Snorkels – How do They Work?

 Dry snorkels have become increasingly popular over the last few years within the diving community.
-Unlike other forms of snorkels, these are designed to stop all (or as much as possible) water getting into the tub.
-They have a special floatation device attached to the snorkel’s tip that functions as a one-way valve, that means the float will rise and close the opening when there’s water.
+Unlike other styles, these are designed to stop all (or as much as possible) water getting into the tub.
+They have a special floatation device attached to the snorkel’s tip that functions as a one-way valve, which means the float will rise and close the opening when there’s water.

 As an effective way of combatting this though, snorkel makers include what are known as purge valves.
 All you need to do is simply exhale deeply to remove any water from the tube.

-Semi-dry snorkels are a similar design to dry snorkels explained above but they are actually designed to keep water out by using a splash guard at the top of the tube instead of a dry top.
+Semi-dry snorkels are a similar design to the dry design, explained above, but how does snorkel work? they are actually designed to keep water out by using a splash guard at the top of the tube instead of a dry top.

-Semi-dry snorkels also usually feature a flexible tube section which allows the silicone mouthpiece to hang out of the way when scuba diving.
+Semi-dry types also usually feature a flexible tube section which allows the silicone mouthpiece to hang out of the way when scuba diving.